niniltp/react-banking-watermelon/README.md

 ## Branches

-The main branch is named master, which includes the basic features of the app.
+- "master" includes the basic features of the app

-The branch named bonus includes more features (admin features, search bar...).
+- "bonus" includes more features (admin features, search bar...)

 ## Database